Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 |---|---|---|---|

-| Explore | Haiku (fast) | Read-only | Codebase search, file discovery |
+| Explore | Haiku (fast) | Read-only | Codebase exploration, file search |

-| Plan | Inherited | Read-only | Context gathering in plan mode |
+| Plan | Inherit | Read-only | Gather context in plan mode |

-| General-purpose | Inherited | All | Complex multi-step tasks |
+| general-purpose | Inherit | Full | Complex multi-step tasks |

-| Claude Code Guide | Haiku | Read-only | Questions about Claude Code features |
+| claude-code-guide | Haiku | Read-only | Answer Claude Code feature questions |

-1.3 Creating custom sub-agents
+1.3 Creating Custom Sub-agents

 The /agents command